-Verne Harnish told me this Rockefeller Habit is number one for a reason, the rest can be tacked in any order.
+Verne Harnish told me this Rockefeller Habit is number one for a reason; the rest can be tackled in any order.
 This is the fundamental building block on which all the other Rockefeller Habits are built.
 Without this, you can forget it!
 One of my fundamental management principles is that your company will never perform better than its leadership team.
-Some of my recent blogs have focused on how to supercharge executive teams and the things that make them powerful.
+Some of my recent blogs have focused on how to supercharge executive teams and what makes them powerful.
 That’s because this is so important.
-Everything comes down from the top so you need to spend time and resources on getting this right.
+Everything comes down from the top, so you need to spend time and resources on getting this right.

 2. Everyone is aligned with the #1 thing that needs to be accomplished this quarter to move the company forward

 5 ways to get staff on board with your quarterly theme